zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

     * **discoveryServiceUrls**

-        Specifies the public URL of the Discovery Service (Eureka).
+        Specifies the public URL of the Discovery Service.
 The system administrator at the customer site defines this parameter.

         **Example:**
         * `http://eureka:password@141.202.65.33:10311/eureka/`